 If the waiver is approved, the early-release school day must be at least 4 hours.
+The TEA will grant a maximum of six early release waivers per school year.

 3.8.2.5 Documenting Waiver Approval, Attendance Accounting for Missed School Days or Low-Attendance Days